 An introduction to the level 1 award in photography.
 It is essential to complete this FREE introductory course prior to enrolling on the main level 1 course.

-Level 1 award
+Photography level 1 award

 This course is ideal if you are interested in learning basic photography skills and knowledge, perhaps in order to progress on to higher level qualifications, to advance your skill as a hobbyist or to prepare for employment in the sector.
 During this course, you will cover using a camera to capture creative images and digital image manipulation.